ajxs/yamaha_dx97/README.md

 **Q: After editing the ROM, is it possible to get the ROM diagnostic test stage to pass?**

 **A:** Yes!
-Please refer to this helper script for instructions on how to resovle this: `etc/get_checksum_remainder_byte`.
+Please refer to this helper script for instructions on how to resolve this: `etc/get_checksum_remainder_byte`.

 **Q: How do I check which version of the DX9/7 ROM I'm using?**